fgiorgetti/blog/content/posts/20240320-router-with-compose/index.md

 The west router has an inter-router link (secured with TLS) defined to connect with the east one (using skupper-router-east hostname).

-All the configuration files, sample certificates and compose files can be downloaded by clicking the following link: [Example files (tarball)](example.tar.gz).
+All the configuration, sample certificates and compose files can be downloaded by clicking the following link: [Example files (tarball)](example.tar.gz).

-Once you extract the tarball, you will fine a new directory named example which contains the `compose.yaml` file, as well as all the configuration needed by the two routers under `./example/west` and `./example/east`.
+Once you extract the tarball, you will find a new directory named example which contains the `compose.yaml` file, as well as all the directories storing the configuration needed by the two routers, under: `./example/west` and `./example/east`.

 This `compose.yaml` file, works with both docker and podman.